R3verseNinja/Spotify-Plus/README.md

 # Feature
 - Patch Spotify Premium

-Note :
-Temporarily unavailable for future performance improvements.

 # How to use
 1. Download the tools
-2. Extract the tools
+2. Run the tools
-3. Run the Program with press PROCEED PREMIUM button
+3. Click Patch Now
 4. Wait until the isntallation finish
 5. Done